little-sharps/args/readme.md

 The default conventions in Args are:

 - The switch delimiter is forward slash '/'
-- The switches are checked for equality using CurrentCultureIgnoreCase
+- The switches are checked for equality using `CurrentCultureIgnoreCase`
-- The switch delimiter and string comparer can be set via the ArgsModelAttribute
+- The switch delimiter and string comparer can be set via the `ArgsModelAttribute`
-- The System.ComponentModel.DescriptionAttribute can be used on both the model and members to set the help text for each
+- The `System.ComponentModel.DescriptionAttribute` can be used on both the model and members to set the help text for each
 - All public fields and public settable properties are configured
   - Each property/field has two switches configured by default
     - The minimum number of characters to make it unique from all the other properties/fields
 	- The entire name of the property/field
-- System.ComponentModel.TypeResolverAttribute can be used on members to use a specific type converter for that member
+- `System.ComponentModel.TypeResolverAttribute` can be used on members to use a specific type converter for that member
-- Args.ArgsSwitchMemberAttribute can be used to override the allowed swithces or to set as an [#ordinal_parameter]
+- `Args.ArgsSwitchMemberAttribute` can be used to override the allowed swithces or to set as an ordinal parameter (see below)

 Ordinal Parameters
 ------------------

 These are required parameters that do not have any switches and have a specified order.
 They are used in the command line after the executable, but before any switched arguments.